aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### isInsertPageBreaksBetweenItems() {#isInsertPageBreaksBetweenItems--}

 <b>@deprecated.</b> Please use the 'isInsertPageBreaksBetweenItems' property instead.
-Indicates whether inserting page breaks after each item.
+Indicates whether to insert page breaks after each item.
 The default value is false.

 ```javascript
 isInsertPageBreaksBetweenItems() : boolean;